tablething/tablething/README.md

   <img src="https://img.shields.io/badge/macOS-000000?logo=apple&logoColor=white" alt="macOS" />
 </p>

-Tablething is a fast desktop database client with AI built in.
-Connect to your databases, explore and edit your data, write and save queries, and ask AI for help when you'd rather not write the SQL yourself.

-## What you can do
+## What is it?

+Tablething is a fast, free and powerful database client to help you query any datasource.

-- Create multiple connections to the supported databases
+- Create multiple database connections
-- Chat with your database using AI
-- Use AI to create and fix queries
-- Apply filters manually or generate them with AI
+- Query them manually or use AI to generate queries
+- AI Chat interface to ask questions in plain english
+- Supports OpenAI, Anthropic, Google Gemini, Groq, OpenAI compatible APIs and Ollama
+- Bring your own API key
-- Explore and page through your data sources in the explorer
+- Works offline and everything stays on your local
+- Explorer page to look at the data and update it inline
-- Write queries with syntax highlighting and autocomplete
+- Powerful query editor with syntax highlighting
+- Visualize data with charts
-- Save queries and reopen them later
+- Save queries for future use
-- Inspect the query plan and check timing
-- Edit cells inline and insert new rows
-- Create charts from the query results (bar, line, area, pie, radial, number)
-- View and expand JSON and nested values
-- Pick the AI provider and model, and use your own API key
-- Sync Stripe data and browse it like any other connection

-## Connections
+## Supported Datasources

-Available now:
+Following datasources are supported at the moment:

 - [x] Postgres
 - [x] MySQL
 - [x] MongoDB
 - [x] ClickHouse
+- [x] Elasticsearch
 - [x] Stripe

-On the way:

 - [ ] SQLite
 - [ ] SQL Server
 - [ ] Snowflake